martenscs/account-manager/README.md

    (see the "Customization" section for additional details).
 4. Deploy the custom account-manager.war file into your servlet container as appropriate (e.g. copy it into the webapps directory of your Tomcat installation and restart).
-5. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scope to the Data Governance Broker's configuration.
+5. Use dsconfig to run the commands in the setup.dsconfig file that add the required Scopes to the Data Governance Broker's configuration.
 6. Use dsconfig or the console application to edit the HTTP Servlet Cross Origin Policy configuration to allow for cross-domain AJAX requests to the Data Governance Broker's SCIM2 HTTP Servlet Extension.
 The sample application's